 - Beginning and maintaining a personalized exercise plan that works for you and is tailored to your needs

 - Opportunity to meet and share stories with other patients like you

 - Improved communication with your doctor and other healthcare providers about your progress

 This program begins once your doctor has provided a referral.
 If you are interested in joining our Pulmonary Rehab group, please discuss it with your primary care physician or pulmonologist.
 The Cardiovascular & Pulmonary Rehab team will then help you get started in our program.
 Our gym is located on the second floor of Bellin Hospital, next to the Cardiology Associates office.

-Patients are schedule into classes two days per week.
+Patients are scheduled into classes one or two days per week.
 We do our best to work with you to find a program time that fits your busy schedule.
-You may need two weeks, two months, or even longer to learn how to exercise at a safe level, manage your lung condition, develop a healthier lifestyle, and work towards your personal goals.
-On average, most programs last up to between 4-18 weeks.
+You may need one to two months, or even longer to learn how to exercise at a safe level, manage your lung condition, develop a healthier lifestyle, and work towards your personal goals.
+Most programs last between 4-18 weeks.
 Prior to beginning your exercise program, we establish your condition with a six-minute walk assessment.